EDRA49 Attendee Registration is Now Open!

 Join us June 6-9, 2018, for the 2018 EDRA49 Annual Conference in the Oklahoma City, Oklahoma!
 Walk along the streets of Oklahoma City, home to an attractive variety of historic buildings.
 Eye-catching religious buildings, and magnificent structures of great architectural and historic significance.
-Stay tuned for registration to open.
 Check out what OKC has to offer, click here.

 What is social equity?
 And how do EDRA members promote social equity through their daily engagement with built environment research and practice?
 Community Shares of Cincinnati defines it as making sure everyone has equal access to community resources and opportunities such as housing, medical treatment, education, policing and transportation.

 A simple way to assess social equity in our communities and institutions is to ask these three questions:

 - Is there equal distribution of resources to reduce inequalities?

 - Are we creating equal opportunity through targeted initiatives, programs or services?

 Organizations that work for social equity strive to help level the playing field for those who are at a disadvantage for any number of reasons such as poverty, discrimination or disability.
 While not guaranteeing equality of outcome, helping mitigate the effects of inequality through targeted social equity efforts can help us strive to ensure equality of opportunity.

 Social equity is the least defined and understood part of the sustainable development agenda.
 In 2016, the United Nations recognized among the 17 most important goals for the next 15 years the need to promote greater peace, reduce hunger, improve inclusiveness and reduce inequalities across all sectors of society in addition to balancing economic and environmental costs and promoting smart, eco-friendly environments (UN, 2016).